What is federated identity management (FIM)? How does it work? digital identity

 Challenge-response commonly incorporates the following authentication technologies:

-• Secure Shell (SSH) protocol includes a challenge-response mechanism that uses separate public key infrastructure (PKI) to authenticate communication sessions between servers.
-Each server authenticates itself by sending the other a value signed with the other's public key.
+• Secure Shell protocol.
+SSH uses separate public key infrastructure to authenticate communication sessions between servers.
+Each client authenticates using a private key that corresponds with the public key sent by the server.

-• Zero-knowledge password proof systems use cryptographic methods to confirm to each party that they have a correct password but without the need to share that password with each other.
+• Zero-knowledge password proof systems.
+These use cryptographic methods to confirm to each party that they have a correct password without sharing that password.

-• Challenge-Handshake Authentication Protocol (CHAP) uses a three-way handshake among an authenticating system, challenge message and local system.
+• Challenge-Handshake Authentication Protocol.
+CHAP uses a three-way handshake among an authenticating system, challenge message and local system.
 If the hash values generated from this handshake match, then the authenticating system can permit the connection.
-If they do not, it will terminate the session.
+If they don't match, it terminates the session.

-• OATH Challenge-Response Algorithm (OCRA) uses a challenge-response algorithm developed by the Initiative for Open Authentication for a cryptographically strong challenge-response authentication.
+• OAuth Challenge-Response Algorithm.
+OCRA uses a challenge-response algorithm that the Initiative for Open Authentication developed for cryptographically strong challenge-response authentication.

 Best practices for challenge-response authentication

-How well an organization implements, designs and deploys its interactive challenge-response authentication systems has a significant impact on its overall effectiveness.
+How well an organization implements, designs and deploys its challenge-response authentication methods has a significant effect on its overall performance.
 Businesses should consider the following best practices and guidelines for ensuring high-quality challenge-response authentication:

 • Implement an automated enrollment system to invite users to complete their challenge-response profiles.